ArendJan/mirte-documentation/doc/mirte_development.rst

 Development for Web Interface
 =============================

-Developing the Vue frontend on the orangepi might be tricky due to the limited RAM of the SBC.
+Developing the Vue front-end on the orangepi might be tricky due to the limited RAM of the SBC.
 It therefore is advised to checkout the mirte-web-interface on your own machine and develop there: